Cover of The Remains of the Day

 GBM Assessment (Score: 8/10)

-Kazuo Ishiguro, who received the Nobel Prize in Literature in 2017 and the Booker Prize in 1989, achieved in The Remains of the Day a masterwork of restrained emotional devastation.
+And the Booker Prize in 1989, achieved in The Remains of the Day a masterwork of restrained emotional devastation.
 Through the voice of Stevens, a quintessentially English butler reflecting on a life of service, the novel explores duty, regret, and the loves left unspoken with exquisite subtlety.
-Its quietly devastating revelations about self-deception and missed opportunity have made it one of the most admired novels of the late twentieth century.
+Its quietly devastating revelations about self-deception and missed opportunity have made it a admired novels of the late twentieth century.

 1989: The World Turns